Software distributions based on Debian

 deb http://www.linex.org/sources/linex/debian woody linex gnome2

-Linuxin is a distribution based on Debian GNU/Linux 3.0 (woody) and is oriented towards the Spanish end-user (desktop) with a simplified installation that includes hardware autodetection and a small package selection directed towards users with little experience.
-All changes are distributed under the GPL and some of the improvements will probably be merged with the main Debian project.
+Linuxin was a distribution based on Debian GNU/Linux 3.0 (woody) and was oriented towards the Spanish end-user (desktop) with a simplified installation that included hardware autodetection and a small package selection directed towards users with little experience.

 Linux Mint is a GNU/Linux distribution.
 Its Linux Mint Debian Edition (LMDE) is based on Debian Testing.
 It is available in both 32 and 64-bit as a live DVD and features a Gnome and an Xfce edition.